 Great.
 In the previous example, we provided column names together with the tables they are a part of.
-It's good practice, but you only need to do it when there is a chance to confuse them.
-If there are two different columns under the same name in two different tables, then you have to specify the tables.
+It's good practice, but you only need to do it when there is a chance of confusing them.
+If there are two different columns with the same name in two different tables, then you have to specify the tables.
 If the name of the column is unique, though, you may omit the table name.

 ON person.id = owner_id;

 car, so we can provide their names without giving information about the tables they come from.
 Similarly, there is only one column named

 owner_id – it is only in the table

 car, so we can omit the name of the table.

 When we refer to column

 id from table

 person, though, we must write the table name as well (